-Non-instructional days occurring during an assignment shall count as a day of work for purposes of determining consecutive days in Article B.2.6.b and, if requested by the Administrator to attend, shall be paid.
+Non-instructional days occurring during an assignment shall count as a day of work for purposes of determining consecutive days in Article B.2.6.a and, if requested by the Administrator to attend, shall be paid.

-9. Call-Out:
+8. Call-Out: